+A good thesis EXPLAINS evidence.
 Perhaps the best way to develop a thesis is to ask yourself a research question based on your preliminary knowledge of a topic.
 For example: "Why was opium addiction more prevalent in nineteenth century China than Britain?"
 Based on research into the similarities and differences, your ANSWER to the question becomes your THESIS.

-You are REQUIRED to do the following:
+You are REQUIRED to meet the following deadlines:

 Wed.
-10/11: Attend a Presentation on Comparative Research (Library Room 134): Laptops available, bring your own laptop if you have one.
+3/6: Attend a Presentation on Comparative Research (Library Room 134): Laptops available, bring your own laptop if you have one.